-Library resources like Credo Reference and subject-specific encyclopedias: overviews and introductions to topics that can also help you identify research topics and gain background knowledge
+Library resources like Oxford Reference Online and subject-specific encyclopedias: overviews and introductions to topics that can also help you identify research topics and gain background knowledge

 Research and Subject Guides: online guides that help you identify encyclopedias, books, databases, and other materials.
 (Click "By Subject" for Subject Guides.)